Kosovo / Republika e Kosovës / Република Косово / Republika Kosovo – Let’s explore here

 What currency do they use in Kosovo?

-In Kosovo they use the euro, and in majority Serb areas to the North they also use the Serbian dinar.
-The use of credit / debit cards is now widespread, although not guaranteed – have some cash just in case, particularly in café’s and restaurants.
-Traveller’s cheques are accepted in the main tourist areas.
+In Kosovo they use the euro, and in majority Serb areas to the north they also use the Serbian dinar.
+The use of credit / debit cards is now widespread, although not guaranteed – have some cash just in case, particularly in cafés and restaurants.
+Travellers cheques are accepted in the main tourist areas.
 There are lots of ATMs in the cities.

 You should make yourself aware of the amount that your bank charges you for using credit and debit cards abroad.
 Often credit cards are cheaper for purchasing items directly, and for withdrawing cash from ATMs.